HeeL/gruming-api/README.md

 # Install

-Require Node 5 and npm to be installed.
-To install dependencies run:
+Require npm and Node (version specified in package.json and .nvmrc) to be installed.
+To install dependencies simply run:

 ```